Validation methodology on real data of reversible Kalman Filter for state estimation with Manifold: Introduction

 The approach introduced in~\cite{covanov2025reversiblekalmanfilterstate}, which forms the basis of this work, is complementary to these efforts and focuses on geometric constraints.
 Instead of embedding Kalman filtering within a general symmetry-based framework, it analyzes the symbolic structure of constraints arising from overdetermined sensor configurations.
 This leads to the following theoretical result: in the absence of magnetic disturbances and under surface-constrained motion, external accelerations can be eliminated with arbitrary precision on synthetic data.
 Such constraints compensate for traditional IMU shortcomings by adding information from surface or pressure sensors.
 As a consequence, the method improves the testability of the Kalman filter and ensures that numerical precision on synthetic data does not depend on data variability.
 However, its generalization to real-world data was not fully explored.

 This observation motivates a deeper study of the filter’s behavior on real datasets.
 The original implementation of the reversible Kalman filter relied on a heuristic designed to indicate when geometric constraint resolution should be applied.
-In this work, we evaluate this approach on several datasets and introduce a metric capable of identifying time periods where the reversible Kalman filter outperforms the classical MEKF.
-Designing such a metric is challenging because MEKF typically performs well on real data for orientation estimation, while the reversible approach behaves well asymptotically in theory.
-The metric bridges this gap and enables the practical application of the theoretical reversible Kalman filter to real-world scenarios.
+In this work, we evaluate this approach on several datasets and use a metric capable of identifying time periods where the reversible Kalman filter outperforms the classical MEKF.
+Identifying an appropriate metric is essential, as practical cases in which the reversible approach is superior are difficult to demonstrate: the MEKF typically performs well on real data for orientation estimation, whereas the reversible approach exhibits favorable asymptotic behavior in theory.
+We therefore bridge this gap and enable the practical application of the theoretical reversible Kalman filter to real-world scenarios.

 This opens the door to applications such as trajectory estimation for vehicles on flat or nearly flat surfaces (e.g., ground robots or human motion analysis) and underwater navigation, where the robot’s orientation remains approximately normal to the surface, allowing pressure sensors to substitute for magnetometers.